Student Visa UK (Previously Tier 4)

-If you have children aged under 12 and wish to come to the UK to stay with your child during his studies, you can apply for Parent of a Tier 4 (child) student visa.
+If you have children aged under 12 and wish to come to the UK to stay with your child during his studies, you can apply for Parent of a Child student visa holder.

 You have to meet the following requirements:

 - you are genuinely seeking leave to enter or remain for a period of the whole studies of your child (until the child turns 12 years old) to be the sole carer for their child who is under 12 years of age and attending or seeking to attend an independent fee paying day school in the United Kingdom

 - you will maintain and accommodate yourself, the child and any other dependants adequately out of resources available to your without recourse to public funds or taking employment